lexxx233/LDF/README.md

 ## Other information
 ##### NOTE: While LDF format is intended to use on true longitudinal data where each longitudinal variable is sampled at different frequency.
 LDF format will also work for storing regular time series data.
 However, this is probably not preferable since the data could be stored more efficently using a regular dense table format.

-## About LDF package
-This package provides standard routines for manipulating the ldf data format including converting some other data format into ldf, merging, joining and splitting different ldf dataset.
-The package also contain convenient methods to read data directly into pandas matrices.
-Documentation can be found here